maomingyang1314/MACOS--AMD-3700X-TUFB450-ROG5700XT-/README.md

  I have update the latest EFI for MacOS,which I packed in .ZIP files.If your AMD card is not 5700XT series .please choise the EFI without 5700XT series.

+because I am a student ,and I am preparing for the exam.
+I don't have enough money.
+But I will try my best to update the EFI.thank you for your apply.